 How do you handle meters in ENERGY STAR that you're not updating via Utility Sync?

+You won’t need to make any changes to how you are updating non-Utility Sync meters in ENERGY STAR.
 It’s always a good idea to reach out to us about updating all meters via Utility Sync to save your team hours of data entry over the long run.
-If that’s not doable, then you won’t need to make any changes to how you’re updating those meters in ENERGY STAR.